Kenny Ardouin

 Design: Mixed methods study was employed.
 Standardised measures were administered prior to camp, immediately after camp, and two weeks after returning home from camp.
 Qualitative data were collected using focus groups on the final day of camp.

-Setting: A nationwide 3-day camp in Auckland, New Zealand organised in partnership between [University] and [support group].
+Setting: A nationwide 3-day camp in Auckland, New Zealand, organized in partnership between the University of Canterbury and Cleft New Zealand.

 Participants: Twenty-seven people with cleft aged 10-18 attended the camp, of whom, 22 participated in the research study.